 Accuracy – Are there references to back it up?

 For more detailed information, examine the drop down explanations below:

 Steps to Evaluate an Article

-- Critically evaluate each resource you use
+- Use the CRAAP Test to critically evaluate each resource you use

 - What makes a “good” resource can be different depending on your needs:

 - Are you looking for cutting-edge information or background information?

 - Are you looking for technical information or general information?

 - Look for articles, as peer reviewed materials is more reliable